 In some cases, semianalytical and/or numerical models are a useful tool for technology evaluation.
 They may be used to assist in a feasibility study for a selected technology, engineering design of a remedial system, remedial progress evaluation, and/or development of metrics of application of a technology to the extent practicable.
 Models can be very powerful tools and give relevant insights into the application of a technology.
-They also have uncertainty, however, that is inherent in the simplifications necessary to implementing modeling, such as simplification of the heterogeneity of the actual hydrogeologic system or simplification, such as sensitivity studies, allow model results to be used to their fullest extent and, just as importantly, limit their use to what is reasonable.
+They also have uncertainty, however, that is inherent in the simplifications necessary to implementing modeling, such as simplification of the heterogeneity of the actual hydrogeologic system or simplification of LNAPL behavior.
+Recognition of this uncertainty and appropriate quantification, such as sensitivity studies, allow model results to be used to their fullest extent and, just as importantly, limit their use to what is reasonable.
 Care should be taken to calibrate the model against known site conditions and site data.
 Implementation of models, and in particular implementation of numerical models for simulation of multiphase flow and behavior, is another area where relevant professional skills and experience are considered particularly important.